tomasherceg/dotvvm-docs/Pages/advanced-testing-viewmodels.md

 ### Mocking the Context

-The only problem in **DotVVM** is when the viewmodel uses the `DotvvmRequestContext` features.
-We need to mock this object to provide all services to the tested method.
+**DotVVM** injects the `DotvvmRequestContext` object in the viewmodels.
+If your viewmodel uses some features of this object, you need to mock this object to provide all services to the tested method.

 DotVVM contains a prepared mock class `TestDotvvmRequestContext`.
-You can set all properties you need (Configuration, Route, Parameters, Query, OwinContext, ModelState, ResourceManager etc., but they are all optional).
+You can set all properties you need (`Configuration`, `Route`, `Parameters`, `Query`, `HttpContext`, `ModelState`, `ResourceManager` etc., but they are all optional).

-In the test, you may need to verify e.g. whether the viewmodel method has redirected to some URL, or whether it returned a file, failed on the model validation etc. The methods `InterruptRequest`, `RedirectTo*`, `RedirectPermanentTo*`, `FailOnInvalidModelState` and `ReturnFile` throw the `DotvvmInterruptRequestException`.
+In the test, you may need to verify e.g. whether the viewmodel method has redirected to some URL, or whether it returned a file, failed on the model validation etc.

+In DotVVM, the methods `InterruptRequest`, `RedirectTo*`, `RedirectPermanentTo*`, `FailOnInvalidModelState` and `ReturnFile` throw the `DotvvmInterruptRequestExecutionException`.
+This allows to interrupt the execution of the HTTP request and pass it to the following middleware.

-This exception includes a reason why the request was interrupted and a `CustomData` parameter which holds e.g. the URL where the viewmodel action tried to redirect.
+The `DotvvmInterruptRequestExecutionException` exception includes a property indication the reason why the request was interrupted and a `CustomData` parameter which holds e.g. the URL where the viewmodel action tried to redirect.

-Here you can see a test case that verifies the viewmodel has built the proper route.
+Here you can see a test case that verifies the viewmodel has built the proper route:

 ```CSHARP
 [TestMethod]